 Our students are trained by specialist internal and external coaches who ensure students are prepared, both physically and mentally for competition.

-Across various year levels students participate in a public speaking activities.
+Across various year levels students participate in public speaking activities.
 This involves student writing and presenting on a variety of topics.

 Public Speaking builds each child’s confidence as they learn how to engage and address an audience and overcome the challenges of speaking to an audience.
 Students have the opportunity to present in front of their peers and the school community.

-Our camp programs are an extension of the classroom and viewed as an integral part of the school curriculum.
+Our camp programs are an extension of the classroom and are viewed as an integral part of the school curriculum.
 They give students and teachers the opportunity to move learning experiences into different environments.
 Cognitive, coping, physical and social skills are fostered in supportive and in most cases outdoor environments.
 Students undertake many new skills during the camps such as:

 - Mountain bike riding